warpstreamlabs/bento/website/docs/components/logger/about.md

 ### `log_all_errors`

-When set, the logger will promote any log containing an `error` type to the `ERROR` level.
+Experimental: When set, the logger will promote any log containing an `error` type to the `ERROR` level.

 Type: `bool`
 Default: `false`
+Requires version 1.3.0 or newer